PeepalCapital/sdraw/README.md

 Process to get CONS cell diagrams.

-Step 1: Save the sdraw.generic file into the same directory as where the usual files for emacs is saved
+Step 1: Save the sdraw.generic file into the same directory where the usual files for emacs is saved

 Step 2: Type this S-expression  (load "sdraw.generic")